lingzhang-lyon/fluent-plugin-cloudwatch-transform/README.md

 It can transform the alerts from fluent-plugin-cloudwatch to key-value pairs as "event_name" and "value", also add more information from the tag you added in fluent-plugin-cloudwatch.
+You can configure the position of these information in the tag, and also the name in the final output.

 It also used "highwatermark" gem to store status timestamp to state file or redis cache